sdonglab/molextract/README.md

             elif "Number of basis functions" in line: self.state["num_basis_funcs"] = int(last)

-    def clear(self):
+    def reset(self):
         tmp = self.state.copy()
         self.state.clear()
         return tmp
 ```
-First notice how the data itself has very obvious start / end "tags".
+First notice how the data itself has very obvious start / end tags.
 Namely the data starts
 with `++    Orbital specifications:` and ends with `--`.
 These are then precisely our RegExs
-we define for our Rule, see the `TRIGGER` and `END` variables.
+we define for our Rule, see the `START_TAG` and `END_TAG` variables.

+The `process_lines` method will handle the actual extraction of data.
+See the [Parse](#parser)
+section to understand when and where this method is executed.
+For now you can assume that
-The `feed` method will only execute when a line matches `TRIGGER`.
-Once we
+`process_lines` is only called when we are reading a log file and we find a line that matches
+`START_TAG`.

+Once `process_lines` is called we are given access to the line that matches the `START_TAG` namely
-are executing this code we can iterate through each line following the `TRIGGER` until we
+the argument `start_line`.
+We are now also able to iterate through the rest of the log file until
-reach `END`.
-This is encapsulated in `for line in self`.
-At this point we know exactly at which
+we see a line that matches the `END_TAG`.
+This iteration is encapsulated in the python code
+`for line in self`, i.e. the for loop will end once we reach a line matching `END_TAG`.
+Based on
+these control flows, within the for loop we know exactly where we are in the log file and are free
-point in the file we are in and we can proceed to do what we want.
-In our case we want some
+to parse as we please.
+In our case we want some specific number so we write some standard python string
-specific number so we write some standard python string manipulation code.
+manipulation code.

-The `clear` method is a mechanism to allow the re-use of Rule between multiple files as there
+The `reset` method is a mechanism to allow the re-use of a Rule between multiple files as there
 may be some state that needs to be reset.
 Understanding this mechanism is ancillary to the core
 concept of Rules in `molextract`.

 This was a simple rule. `molextract` allows us to nest rules so we can build complex rules that
 describe an entire module or an entire calculation.
-See `examples/excited_state.py` and try to
+See [examples/excited_state.py](https://github.com/sdonglab/molextract/blob/main/examples/excited_state.py) and try to
 follow the chain as described below.
 ```
 - LogRule